Pages

 Riding with Stress

-Our lives are the frame that we sit upon and
+Our lives, the frame we sit on.

-potholes, sharp rocks, or soft mounds.
+Any life journeys have unpredictable roads ~ smoothed, potholed, sharp rocks, or soft mounds.

 Daily, we practice skills to survive